earthly/earthly/docs/earthfile/earthfile.md

 `<target-ref>` may be a simple target reference (`+some-target`), or a target reference with a build arg `(+some-target --SOME_BUILD_ARG=value)`.

 This option may be repeated in order to provide multiple images to be loaded.

+The `WITH DOCKER --load` option does not mark any saved images or artifacts of the referenced target for local output, nor does it mark any push commands of the referenced target for pushing.
+For that, please use [`BUILD`](#build).

 ##### `--compose <compose-file>`